-Applicants who receive funding will be required to attend the 2014 Rural Schools Partnership Conference in Thomasville.
+Applicants who receive funding will be required to attend the 2015 Rural Schools Rendezvous in April 2015 (location TBA).

 Student Conservation Grants

 Up to $10,000 is available for student-led conservation projects.
 The Student Conservation grants are funded through the Community Foundation of the Ozarks’ Rural Schools Conservation Fund and the Rural Schools Conservation Fund.
-This year, all grants will be awarded through Youth Empowerment Project chapters.
+All grants will be awarded through Youth Empowerment Project chapters.
 Please speak with your district’s YEP sponsor, or call Bridget Dierks at (417) 864-6199, for more information.

 Ozarks Teacher Corps Program